playlyfe/catalyst-policy/TERMS.md

 Playlyfe does not claim intellectual property rights over the data uploaded on Catalyst nor the assets your users upload.

-We leave it to each Catalyst Organization admin(s) to decide who should own the IP of the data on their Catalyst Organization.
-We encourage Organization admin(s) to make their policy clear to their Organization’s users, either via email or any other form convenient to them.
+For the Catalyst Web Application, we leave it to each Catalyst Organization Administrator(s) to decide who should own the IP of the data on their Catalyst Organization.
+We encourage Organization Administrator(s) to make their policy clear to their Organization’s users, either via email or any other form convenient to them.

 You acknowledge and agree that Playlyfe has no liability of any kind should anyone you granted access to your content modify, destroy, corrupt, copy or distribute it, or violate the terms of use or other limitations that you may impose on the use of your shared content.

-Playlyfe does not pre-screen user materials that users provide or otherwise submit via Catalyst; however, Playlyfe may remove any posted or submitted user materials from Catalyst for any reason without notice in its sole discretion.
-By posting or submitting your user materials, you represent and warrant that you own or otherwise control all of the intellectual property rights and other rights to your user materials as described in these Terms of Use, including all the rights necessary for you to post or submit your user materials.
+Playlyfe does not pre-screen user materials that users provide or otherwise submit via Catalyst Services; however, Playlyfe may remove any posted or submitted user materials from Catalyst Services for any reason without notice in its sole discretion.
+By posting or submitting your user materials, you represent and warrant that you own or otherwise control all of the intellectual property rights and other rights to your user materials as described in these Terms of Service, including all the rights necessary for you to post or submit your user materials.

-In addition, by posting or otherwise submitting your user materials that contain images, photographs, pictures, videos, webcasts or that are otherwise graphical in whole or in part (“Images”), you represent and warrant that: (a) you own the copyright in such Images, or that you have obtained all necessary license(s) from the copyright owner(s) of such Images to use such Images, or portions thereof, in keeping with your use in connection with Catalyst and as otherwise permitted by these Terms of Use; (b) in the event you choose to grant licenses and sublicenses to such Images, you have the rights necessary to grant the licenses and sublicenses described in these Terms of Use; and (c) you have received consent from any and all persons depicted in such Images to use the Images as set forth in these Terms of Use, including the distribution, public display, public performance and reproduction of such Images.
+In addition, by posting or otherwise submitting your user materials that contain images, photographs, pictures, videos, webcasts or that are otherwise graphical in whole or in part (“Images”), you represent and warrant that: (a) you own the copyright in such Images, or that you have obtained all necessary license(s) from the copyright owner(s) of such Images to use such Images, or portions thereof, in keeping with your use in connection with Catalyst Services and as otherwise permitted by these Terms of Service; (b) in the event you choose to grant licenses and sublicenses to such Images, you have the rights necessary to grant the licenses and sublicenses described in these Terms of Service; and (c) you have received consent from any and all persons depicted in such Images to use the Images as set forth in these Terms of Service, including the distribution, public display, public performance and reproduction of such Images.

-You are solely and entirely responsible for all of your user materials that you post or otherwise submit via Catalyst.
+You are solely and entirely responsible for all of your user materials that you post or otherwise submit via Catalyst Services.
 You shall assume all risks associated with the use of your user materials including any reliance on the accuracy, completeness or usefulness of your user materials.
 Playlyfe does not guarantee the accuracy, integrity or quality of your user materials.
-You acknowledge and agree that by accessing or using Catalyst, you may be exposed to user materials from others that are offensive, indecent or otherwise objectionable.
+You acknowledge and agree that by accessing or using Catalyst Services, you may be exposed to user materials from others that are offensive, indecent or otherwise objectionable.

 ## Reliability

-### Do You Guarantee That Catalyst Will Be Accessible at All Times?
+### Do You Guarantee That Catalyst Services Will Be Accessible at All Times?

 In short, we do not.
 Like all other cloud-based applications, we are vulnerable to the inherent unreliability of the Internet.
-We do not offer contracted SLA for availability to Catalyst and your data.
+We do not offer contracted SLA for availability to Catalyst Services and your data.

 That said, high reliability is something we are proud of and something we deliberately chose to compete on.
 We have developers, system administrators and support staff on call, 24 / 7.

 We monitor Catalyst closely and have set up automated alarms to be notified (via email and SMS) when the Catalyst service is under stress, so that we can deal with the issue before it becomes a problem that might impact customer access.

-You acknowledge and agree that Playlyfe shall not be liable for any failure to store your materials on Catalyst at any time.
+You acknowledge and agree that Playlyfe shall not be liable for any failure to store your materials on Catalyst Services at any time.

-### How Is Our Data Backed Up?

-Your organization data, images, settings and user information are saved (unencrypted) in our database, which runs on Azure.
-We keep daily database snapshots of the last 3 days.
-Data is replicated in 2 different data centers.

-### How Quickly Can You Recover from a Data Center Disaster?

-This depends on the scale of the disaster, of course.

-We spread our app servers amongst several availability zones within the us-east-1 region, and have survived several outages in one or more zones without any downtime.

-Should the whole us-east-1 region be affected by an outage, it would probably take us up to a week to set up everything in a new region, assuming we’d still be able to get to our backup data.

 ## Play Nice Clauses

-### Use of Catalyst
+### Use of Catalyst Services

 You agree that you shall not:

 * Collect, harvest, mine or engage in any other activity to obtain e-mail addresses, phone numbers, personal information or any other information about others.
-* Use or attempt to gain access to or use another’s user or company account, password, data, or computer systems or networks connected to any Catalyst or Playlyfe server, whether through hacking, password mining or any other means.
+* Use or attempt to gain access to or use another’s user or company account, password, data, or computer systems or networks connected to any Catalyst Services server, whether through hacking, password mining or any other means.
 * Access or attempt to access any material that you are not authorized to access.
 * Make available any files containing materials where you do not own or control, or have not received the necessary licenses to, all intellectual property rights, rights of privacy and publicity and all other rights in and to such materials.
 * Use any materials in any manner that infringes any intellectual property rights or other rights of any party.
-* Disrupt or interfere with the security of, or otherwise cause harm to, the Catalyst service, Catalyst Materials, systems resources, accounts, passwords, servers or networks connected to or accessible through Catalyst or any affiliated or linked sites.
+* Disrupt or interfere with the security of, or otherwise cause harm to, Catalyst Services, Catalyst Materials, systems resources, accounts, passwords, servers or networks connected to or accessible through Catalyst Services or any affiliated or linked sites.
-* Transmit unsolicited or bulk communications to any Catalyst account holder or to any getcatalyst.in or affiliated e-mail address.
+* Transmit unsolicited or bulk communications to any Catalyst Services account holder or to any getcatalyst.in or affiliated e-mail address.
 * Post or otherwise submit any software, programs or files that are harmful or disruptive of another’s equipment, software or other property, including any corrupted files, time bombs, Trojan horses, viruses and worms.
 * Create a false identity for the purpose of misleading others.
 * Download any materials posted by another that you know, or reasonably should know, cannot be legally reproduced, distributed, performed or displayed in such manner.
-* Disrupt, interfere or inhibit any other user from using the Catalyst service or other affiliated or linked sites, materials or services.
+* Disrupt, interfere or inhibit any other user from using and enjoying Catalyst Services or other affiliated or linked sites, materials or services.
-* Access or use Catalyst in any manner that could damage, disable, overburden or impair any Catalyst server or the network(s) connected to any Catalyst server.
+* Access or use Catalyst Services in any manner that could damage, disable, overburden or impair any Catalyst Services server or the network(s) connected to any Catalyst Services server.
-* Violate any applicable laws or regulations related to the access to or use of Catalyst, or engage in any activity prohibited by the Terms of Use.
+* Violate any applicable laws or regulations related to the access to or use of Catalyst Services, or engage in any activity prohibited by the Terms of Service.
 * Post or otherwise submit any topic, name, material or information that is child pornography, defamatory, excessively violent, harassing, inappropriate, indecent, lascivious, lewd, obscene, profane, racist, unlawful, or otherwise objectionable.
-* Prepare, compile, use, download or otherwise copy any Catalyst user directory or other user or usage information or any portion thereof, or transmit, provide or otherwise distribute (whether or not for a fee) such directory or information to any third party.
+* Prepare, compile, use, download or otherwise copy any Catalyst Services user directory or other user or usage information or any portion thereof, or transmit, provide or otherwise distribute (whether or not for a fee) such directory or information to any third-party.
 * Engage in any chain letters, contests, junk e-mail, pyramid schemes, spamming, surveys or any other duplicative or unsolicited messages (commercial or otherwise).
-* Violate the rights of Playlyfe or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.
+* Violate the rights of Playlyfe or any third-party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.
-* Use any Playlyfe or Catalyst domain name as a pseudonymous return e-mail address.
+* Use any Playlyfe or Catalyst Services domain name as a pseudonymous return e-mail address.
 * Market any goods or services for any business purpose (including advertising and making offers to buy or sell goods or services), unless specifically allowed to do so by Playlyfe.

 Materials and Services provided by third parties are governed by separate agreements accompanying such materials and services.
-Playlyfe offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, Catalyst Materials, the Catalyst service or another third-party service.
+Playlyfe offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, Catalyst Materials, the Catalyst Services or another third-party service.
 You agree that you will not hold Playlyfe responsible or liable with respect to the third-party services.

 ### Special Treatment for Spammers

-In the event of your or others’ access to or use of the Catalyst service in connection with the transmission of spam unsolicited e-mail or postings in violation of these Terms of Use, you acknowledge and agree that Playlyfe would be irreparably harmed thereunder and that monetary damages would be an insufficient and ineffective remedy; therefore you agree that Playlyfe is entitled to obtain immediate injunctive relief against any such transmission (in addition to all other remedies available at law or in equity).
+In the event of your or others’ access to or use of Catalyst Services or Materials in connection with the transmission of spam unsolicited e-mail or postings in violation of these Terms of Service, you acknowledge and agree that Playlyfe would be irreparably harmed thereunder and that monetary damages would be an insufficient and ineffective remedy; therefore you agree that Playlyfe is entitled to obtain immediate injunctive relief against any such transmission (in addition to all other remedies available at law or in equity).
 Playlyfe may without restriction block, filter or delete unsolicited e-mail.

+### Subdomain Squatting

+For our Services that allow you to specify a subdomain, you may not engage in subdomain squatting.
+Service accounts that are inactive for more than 6 months may also be removed without further notice.
+Some of the factors that we take into account when determining what conduct is considered to be subdomain squatting are:

+- the number Service accounts created
+- creating Service accounts for the purpose of preventing others from using those account names
+- creating Service accounts for the purpose of selling those account

+Attempts to sell, buy, or solicit other forms of payment in exchange for Service subdomains are also violations and may result in permanent account suspension.

 ### Restriction and Termination of Use

-Playlyfe may block, restrict, disable, suspend or terminate your access to all or part of Catalyst at any time in Playlyfe’s sole discretion, without prior notice or liability to you.
+We may block, restrict, disable, suspend or terminate your access to all or part of the Catalyst Services at any time in our sole discretion, without prior notice or liability to you.
+To this day, we have never had to do this, and we hope it never happens.

+If you breach any of the terms and conditions in this document, your authorization to access or use the Catalyst Services automatically terminates.
+Any materials downloaded or printed from the Catalyst Services in violation of the Terms of Service must be immediately destroyed.

+If you think we removed your access by mistake, get in touch and we’ll give you our reasoning.

 ### Notification of Copyright Infringement

 Playlyfe will, in appropriate circumstances, terminate the accounts of users who infringe the intellectual property rights of others.
-Playlyfe will investigate notices of copyright infringement and take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512(c)(2) (“DMCA”).
+Playlyfe will investigate notices of copyright infringement and take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512©(2) (“DMCA”).

-If you believe that your work has been used or copied in a way that constitutes copyright infringement and such infringement is occurring on Catalyst or on sites linked to from Catalyst, please provide written notification of claimed copyright infringement to the designated agent for Catalyst (identified below), which must contain the following elements:
+If you believe that your work has been used or copied in a way that constitutes copyright infringement and such infringement is occurring on Catalyst Services or on sites linked to from Catalyst Services, please provide written notification of claimed copyright infringement to [the designated agent for Playlyfe](https://signup.getcatalyst.in/legal/privacy), which must contain the following elements:

 * A physical or electronic signature of the person authorized to act on behalf of the owner of the copyright interest that is alleged to have been infringed;
 * A description of the copyrighted work or works that you claim have been infringed and identification of what content in such work(s) is claimed to be infringing and which you request to be removed or access to which is to be disabled;
-* A description of where the content that you claim is infringing is located on Catalyst;
+* A description of where the content that you claim is infringing is located on a Catalyst Service;
 * Information sufficient to permit Playlyfe to contact you, such as your physical address, telephone number, and e-mail address;
 * A statement by you that you have a good faith belief that the use of the content identified in your Notice in the manner complained of is not authorized by the copyright owner, its agent, or the law;
 * A statement by you that the information in your notice is accurate and, under penalty of perjury, that you are the copyright owner or authorized to act on the copyright owner’s behalf.

-Playlyfe’s designated agent for notice of claims of copyright infringement can be reached as follows:
+Playlyfe’s designated agent for notice of claims of copyright infringement can be reached [here](https://signup.getcatalyst.in/legal/privacy#contact-us)

-By mail:
-Playlyfe IT Solutions Pvt.
-Ltd.
-X-103, 25th Cross, 24th Main
-Sector 2, HSR Layout
-Bangalore, KA 560102

-By e-mail: sales@getcatalyst.in

-## Links to Third Party Sites
+## Links to Third-Party Sites

-Catalyst may include links that will take you to other sites outside of the Catalyst service.
-The linked sites are provided by Playlyfe to you as a convenience and the inclusion of the links do not imply any endorsement by Playlyfe of any linked site.
+Catalyst Services may include links that will take you to other sites outside of the Catalyst Services.
+The linked sites are provided by Playlyfe to you or the creators of the wireframes as a convenience and the inclusion of the links do not imply any endorsement by Playlyfe of any linked site.
 Playlyfe has no control of the linked sites and you therefore acknowledge and agree that Playlyfe is not responsible for the contents of any linked site, any link contained in a linked site or any changes or updates to a linked site.
 You further acknowledge and agree that Playlyfe is not responsible for any form of transmission (e.g. webcasting) received from any linked site.

-## Advertisements and Promotions

-Playlyfe may run advertisements and promotions from third parties via Catalyst in any manner or mode and to any extent.
-Your communications, activities, relationships and business dealings with any third parties advertising or promoting via Catalyst, including payment and delivery of related goods or services, and any other terms, conditions, warranties or representations associated with such dealings, shall be solely matters between you and such third parties.
-You acknowledge and agree that Playlyfe is not responsible or liable for any loss or damage of any kind incurred as the result of any such dealings or as the result of the presence of such non-Playlyfe advertisers on Catalyst.

 ## Warranties and Disclaimers